 This policy is not intended to describe every possible situation in which the portable recorder should be used, although there are many situations where its use is appropriate.
-Members should activate the recorder any time the member believes it would be appropriate or valuable to record an incident.
+Members are required to record continuously, beginning when the officer develops reasonable suspicion or probable cause to believe that a crime or violation has occurred, is occurring or will occur and the law enforcement officer begins to make contact with the person suspected of committing the offense.

 The portable recorder should be activated in any of the following situations:

-(a) All enforcement and investigative contacts including stops and field interview (FI) situations (b) Traffic stops including, but not limited to, traffic violations, stranded motorist assistance and all crime interdiction stops
+- (a) All enforcement and investigative contacts including stops and field interview (FI) situations - (b) Traffic stops including, but not limited to, traffic violations, stranded motorist assistance and all crime interdiction stops - (c) Self-initiated activity in which a member would normally notify ECSO. - (d) Any other contact that becomes adversarial after the initial contact in a situation that would not otherwise require recording